Guidelines for Providing a Healthy and Safe Environment

 If person has positive COVID-19 test result, requirements for return are:

-- Isolated for 10 days since symptoms first appeared AND
+- Isolated for 10 days since symptoms first appeared or date positive test was administered (whichever comes first) AND

 - COVID-19 symptoms have improved AND